 An executable, or absolute program is always built on a file.
 The file is specified using the command where <file name> is the name of the file onto which the program is linked and loaded.
 The default file type is :PROG.
-If the file does not already exist, the user should instruct the BRF-Linker to make a new file by enclosing the file name in double quotes, thus:
+If the file does not already exist, you should instruct the BRF-Linker to make a new file by enclosing the file name in double quotes, thus:

-Brl: PROGRAM-FILE (file name)
+Brl: PROGRAM-FILE <file name>